Search within:

 • Never store unencrypted sensitive data on a portable device.

-• If you absolutely must store sensitive data on a portable device, always use some form of encryption, at minimum at the file level but whole disk encryption is highly recommended.
+• If you absolutely must store sensitive data on a portable device, always use some form of encryption, at a minimum at the file level, but whole disk encryption is highly recommended.

-• Keep the data on such a device only for the shortest time period you need to accomplish the task.
+• Keep the data on such a device only for the shortest period of time you need to accomplish the task.

 • Do not create databases or applications that use SSN as identifiers unless there is an unavoidable business need.
 Whenever possible, create unique identifiers that do not use an individual’s SSN.

-• If you are storing sensitive data elements access to this data should be restricted to only those individuals whose job function absolutely requires access to the data.
+• If you are storing sensitive data elements, access to this data must be restricted to only those individuals whose job function absolutely requires access to the data.

-• Never download or copy sensitive data to your personal computer.
+• Never download or copy sensitive data to your personally owned computing devices.

 Password protections